 Slow Cooker (or Not) Adobo Chicken

 Adobo chicken is a classic Filipino dish.
 The chicken falls apart and gets so much flavor from the sauce it cooks in.
-We toss it into a cauliflower fried rice for lots of flavor and texture.
+Enjoy over rice and some light, crunchy bok choy.

 Smarts: We're doubling this recipe but you could easily triple!
-The meat will freeze well and makes a great filling for a breakfast omelet.
+The meat will freeze well and makes a great filling for tacos or wraps.